The Institute's Newsmakers

 William L. Pressly wins the 2015 William M B Berger Prize for British Art History

-IFA alumnus William L. Pressly's book, "James Barry’s Murals at the Royal Society of Arts: Envisioning a New Public Art," won the 2015 William M B Berger Prize for British art history, a prestigious international award for art books.
+Institute alumnus William L. Pressly's book, "James Barry’s Murals at the Royal Society of Arts: Envisioning a New Public Art," won the 2015 William M B Berger Prize for British art history, a prestigious international award for art books.

 William L Pressly is emeritus professor of 18th and 19th century European art at the University of Maryland.
 He is the author of two previous books about James Barry.